poyebanji/cm_project/README.md

 Face Recognition

-A react app that takes pictures and detect the faces in the picture.
+A react app that takes pictures URL and detect the faces in the picture.
 A udemy code along that does only one face.
 This app detect as many faces on the picture.
 It uses API to process the image and send back json data of the frames.

 The App is hosted on heroku https://smart-brain-pet.herokuapp.com/